firstmoversadvantage/fma-ruby-on-rails-template/README.md

 NOTE: If you find other files that need to be touched after creating a new project please come back here and update the documentation!

 ## Ruby version
 This project requires Ruby 2.7+ as denoted in the `.ruby-version` file.
+Remember to create & configure `.ruby-gemset` to hold the gems for your new app.
 This project also requires Rails 6.0+.
 Run the `bundle` command to install Rails and all other Gem dependencies.
 See the Gemfile for additional notes.

 ## System dependencies
   - MySQL 5.7+